reshwanthind/EcoSort/Readme.md

 - Develop an automated system for accurate garbage classification
 - Reduce human effort and error in waste segregation
 - Improve efficiency of recycling and waste management systems
-- Leverage deep learning (CNNs) for real-world environmental impact
+- Apply CNNs to a practical environmental problem

 ---